Visit my (terrible) web-site; http://K3STX.com for more pix of me, my station, and my Morse code keys/restorations.

 After 25 years I just got a "new" rig, a Kenwood TS-590S.
 I like the rig; it is a big step up from my original Kenwood TS-520S and light years ahead of my first set-up; a Heathkit DX-100 transmitter and Hallicrafters S-20R receiver.
 I still have a Kenwood TS-850S as my back-up rig.
 I still love that rig.
 I also have an Ameritron AL-811 amp so can push 500 watts if needed.

-Most of the time I chat using old Boatanchors that I put on the air, that station uses either a Heathkit DX-20 or DX-60 CW transmitter and a Hammarlund HQ-170A receiver.
-I also have a "Novice" transmitter, a single 6AG7 tube, that I built using slat-board construction (and I built the accompanying power supply).
-I love that slat-board TX, especially like the lightbulb to show a dip in plate current!
+Most of the time I chat using old Boatanchors that I put on the air, that station uses a Heathkit DX-60 CW transmitter and a Hammarlund HQ-170A receiver.
+I also have two "Novice" transmitters that I built.
+One is a 2-tube 6AG7/6L6 transmitter on the metal chassis.
+I have coils for 80 and 40, and the little switch next to the XTAL socket is to turn ON the oscillator.
+The left-most dial is for a simple VXO I have under the chassis, it allows me to change my TX frequency +/- 2 kc.
+When the oscillator is always running there is almost no chirp on the signal (when I key both the oscillator and the 6L6 there is chirp).
+I also have a single 6L6 tube TX I built using slat-board construction.
+The slat-board "1-tube" transmitter has THREE tubes because I put OD3/OC3 voltage regulator tubes in there to control the screen voltage; less chirp that way.
 I prefer using the old boatanchors, to make a QSO requires a bit more than simply turning to the station and beginning to transmit (as with the TS-590S).
 I currently have a 20 meter/40 meter fan-dipole up 50 feet facing Europe/Australia, a 110 foot long ladderline-fed dipole up 50 feet oriented E/W broadside, and an 80 meter wire vertical/160 meter inverted L (70 feet vertical) that share a common feedline and common radial field.
 I also use a Pennant RX antenna (facing Europe) for low band DXing, no RX antenna for Asia (yet!).

 I am a member of SKCC, CWOps, and the Potomac Valley Radio Club, I love CW contesting, especially contests that allow me to operate after the kids are asleep and allow me to tend to my family during daylight (i.e. the 160 meter contests!).
 I have 5BDXCC and WAZ with all simple wire antennas and 100 watts output.
 I have worked and confirmed 307 countries (SO FAR!!).
 All of this is CW only, I have confirmed about 20 countries on SSB.
 The use of my amp got me the basic 5BWAZ (170 zones confirmed) and I am slowly creeping my way up to full WAZ.
 I suspect this will be a lifetime effort; I still can not imagine working zone 23 or zone 26 on 80 meters.